 As well as our main Church project, we also support several other charities with smaller sums, collected after communion services at the church.

-The charities supported in 2012 were as given below.
+The charities we supported in 2012 are given below.
 Clicking on a title will open a new tab containing the web page of the relevant charity.

 December 2011/January 2012: South Tyneside Churches KEY Project